apple/swift-playdate-examples/Sources/Playdate/Documentation.docc/BuildingTheExamples.md

 ### Build with Xcode

+> IMPORTANT:
+> Xcode 15.3+ is required to run the examples in Xcode.

 Open an example's `Package.swift` with Xcode via the command line or the Xcode graphical interface.

 ```console